Joel-J4mes/meta_uiux/README.md

 ### Assignment requirements

-* Design and prototype the "Reserve a Table" feature for the mobile version of the Little Lemon restaurant website.
+* Design and prototype the "Reserve a Table" feature for the mobile version of the Little Lemon restaurant websites.
 * Include designing information architecture, and incorporating text, animations and graphics of branding and content.
 * Create a solution to the problem, a persona, a journey map, low-fidelity wireframes and an interactive high-fidelity prototype.
 * Include at least two interactive components such as the button and radio buttons already created in a previous exercise.